 Willis earned a bachelor’s degree in journalism and English with Phi Beta Kappa honors, and a master’s in secondary education from Indiana University.
 He also is a 2008 graduate of the National Staff Development Council Leadership Academy.

-Tatiana DeWitt is a junior pursuing a degree in elementary education with license additions in computer education and English as a new language.
+Head women’s counselor Tatiana DeWitt is a junior pursuing a degree in secondary education with a concentration in English.
 DeWitt has worked as a columnist for the Indiana Daily Student and served as the copy chief for the Arbutus yearbook in 2015-16.

-DeWitt attended HSJI twice during high school for both newspaper and yearbook and will return as a floor counselor for a second summer.
+DeWitt attended HSJI twice during high school for both newspaper and yearbook and will return for her third year on staff with the institute.
 She says being a counselor has been one of the most rewarding experiences she has had at IU, and she looks forward to working with the next group of HSJI students.